A Quantum Encoding of Traveling Salesperson Tours via Route Generation, Cost Phases, and a Reversible Valid-Permutation Oracle: Encoding

-Let $V=\{0,1,\dots,n-1\}$ denote the set of cities, and let city $n-1$ be fixed as the start and end city.
-A TSP tour is determined by an ordering of the remaining $n-1$ cities.
-We encode this ordering across $T=n-1$ time steps.
-Each time step stores one city label from $\{0,\dots,n-2\}$.
-Since the start and end city is fixed, we do not need to encode it.
+and let city $n-1$ be fixed as the start and end city.
+For every available directed edge $(i,j)\in E$, let $C_{i,j}\geq 0$ denote its traversal cost.
+A TSP tour is determined by an ordering of the remaining $n-1$ cities together with the requirement that every directed edge used by the ordering belongs to $E$.

+We encode the ordering across $T=n-1$ time steps.
+Each time step stores one non-start city label from

+Since city $n-1$ is fixed as the start and end city, it does not need to be encoded in the route register.
 Let